d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 The off-diagonal expression $k(x,x_1) = k(x_1,x)$
 tells us how correlated the function values will be --- how strongly determined $f(x)$ will be from $f(x_1)$.
-We've seen already that if we use a large length-scale, relative to the distance between $x$ and $x_1$,
+We have seen already that if we use a large length-scale, relative to the distance between $x$ and $x_1$,
 $||x-x_1||$, then the function values will be highly correlated.
 We can visualize the process of determining $f(x)$ from $f(x_1)$ both in the space of functions, and in the joint distribution over $f(x_1), f(x)$.
 Let's initially consider an $x$ such that $k(x,x_1) = 0.9$, and $k(x,x)=1$, meaning that the value of $f(x)$ is moderately correlated with the value of $f(x_1)$.
 In the joint distribution, the contours of constant probability will be relatively narrow ellipses.

 Suppose we observe $f(x_1) = 1.2$.